Vauxhall Astra Electric - ABC Leasing

 By Jonathan Crouch

 Vauxhall aims to be an EV-only manufacturer by 2028, so it needs to get on with delivering us more full-battery models.
 Like this one, the Astra Electric.
-It shares all its engineering with a Peugeot E-308 and, like that Stellantis Group cousin, is available in hatch and Sports Tourer estate form with smart looks but quite ambitious asking prices.
+It shares all its engineering with a Peugeot E-308 and, like that Stellantis Group cousin, is available in hatch and Sports Tourer estate form with smart looks but quite ambitious asking prices that aren't now quite as ambitious as they once were.

 Background word count: 188